TORRINGTON – One local church has adopted a new tactic to explore the big questions in Christian thought.

 “Mythic structures are powerful, they’re effective communicators and their valid in their own right,” Johnson said.
-“But then, we’ll discuss the historic connotations of the mythic structures being woven into
+“But then, we’ll discuss the historic connotations of the mythic structures being woven into the shots.”

 Movie nights will be hosted at Christ Reformed Presbyterian Church the second Saturday of each month.
 Johnson is still working out the lineup for future movie nights, working with church’s ruling body, called the Session, to strike a balance, he said.
 But he hopes to explore a variety of topics, including romantic love and passivism, through the medium of cinema.

 “We need to visit with the Session to see what movies will be allowed here,” Johnson said.
-“There are still several roads to cross as we clarify the parameters.
+“There are still several roads to cross as we clarify

 “But we want to be relevant,” he said.
 “We need to engage the culture where the culture is at.
 The unexamined life is not worth living.”